mostly-coherent/Helpful-Prompts/Debug.md

 ### Full Project Audit
 ```
-@debug.md — Run full audit on this project
+Run full debug audit on this project
 ```

 ### Targeted Audit
 ```
-@debug.md — Focus on accessibility issues only
+Focus on accessibility issues only
 ```

 ```
-@debug.md — Focus on performance optimizations only
+Focus on performance optimizations only
 ```

 ```
-@debug.md — Audit only the /src/components folder
+Audit only the /src/components folder
 ```

 ---

-## Category Deep-Dives

-### Accessibility Checklist (WCAG 2.1 AA)
+## Accessibility Checklist (WCAG 2.1 AA)

 | Check | Requirement |
 |-------|-------------|